Chepstow – castle

 Current state

-Chepstow Castle is one of the best known and best preserved castles in Wales, it is also thanks to many years of researches best recognized, as evidenced by numerous reconstructions of individual phases of its development.
-Its uniqueness is also evidenced by one of the oldest stone keep in Great Britain, an innovative complex of the main eastern gate at the time of creation, and a monumental complex of economic and residential rooms from the end of the 13th century.
-What’s more, the castle has an excellent monument in excellent condition – oak, studded with nails and sheets of metal, wooden gate of the main gatehouse from the end of the 12th century.
-It is considered the oldest preserved castle doors in Europe.
-The castle is open to visitors.
-Since 1984, it has been under the care of Cadw, a Welsh government agency responsible for protecting, preserving and promoting the heritage of Wales.
-The castle often hosts occasional and outdoor events.
+Chepstow Castle is one of the most famous and best preserved castles in Wales and one of the most diverse and interesting in terms of architecture.
+It is also one of the best known, thanks to many years of research.
+Its uniqueness is also evidenced by one of the oldest stone donjons in Great Britain, the innovative complex of the main eastern gate at the time of its construction and the monumental complex of utility and residential rooms from the end of the 13th century.
+In each of these elements, numerous original architectural details have survived in the form of portals, window jambs, loop holes, cornices, pilaster strips, arcades, vaults, corbels and many others, covering the period from Romanesque to late Gothic and Tudor times.
+What’s more, the castle has preserved in excellent condition a unique monument – the oak, nails and sheet studded metal door of the main gate from the end of the 12th century, considered the oldest monument of this type in Europe.

 show this monument on map